-This puts women, especially mature women in a powerful position when discussing childbirth and pregnancy with younger women.
-If you have any indication that a pregnant mum may have been drinking or may BE drinking, it is important that you take the time to discuss with her the consequences of continuing to drink.
-It is also crucial to understand that 50% of mothers who give birth to children with FASD have FASD themselves so for these mothers just telling them that alcohol is dangerous to their child will not be enough.
+If you have any indication that the mother you are interviewing may have been drinking or may BE drinking, it is important that you give her a brochure, leaflet or pamphlet on the consequences to their baby of continuing to drink and go through it with them word for word while they are there with you.
+Then use whatever referral options you usually make use of and follow up, support, more support and more follow up.
+It is also crucial that you are aware that 50% of mothers who give birth to children with FASD have FASD themselves so for these mothers just telling them that alcohol is dangerous to their child will not be enough.
 If they have FASD they may understand what you are saying but will lack the ability to put that advice into practice when they are with their friends.

-My youngest son's name is Seth and he is 23 years old next month, but he often behaves as if he were fourteen.
-He requires antipsychotic medication to stop him from hurting himself and others, can only work with support and is on the disability support pension.
+My youngest son's name is Seth and he is 21 years old next week, but he often behaves as if he were thirteen.
+He requires antipsychotic medication to stop him from hurting himself and others, can only work three days a week with assistance from an on the job support worker and is on the disability support pension.

-It is unlikely he will live independently, the Public Trustee is his financial administrator and he has abused drugs and alcohol since he was thirteen and is now an alcoholic and an addict although that is only my opinion.
+He will never be able to live independently, he can't manage money and he has abused drugs and alcohol since he was thirteen and is now and alcoholic and an addict.
 Nevertheless he is an innocent.
-He calls people mates after only knowing them for a day and believes everything they say even when the rest of us would clearly be cautious about their agenda but only recently has trusts me to act on his behalf.
+He believes what mates say after knowing them for a day, but only now believes me.
+He trusts that strangers have his best interests at heart but if I tell him that something he is doing will hurt him, he won't listen.
 Every decision I make has multiple consequences for Seth.

 In the past I have bought his drugs for him.
 I am being honest because it is an horrendous condition not just for the individual concerned but also for the carers who must discard everything they know about successful parenting and parent by the seat of their pants.
 Natural justice does not work with these children.
 So I bought his drugs, because not doing so would have meant a hole in the wall at the very least, or at the worst, he would have hurt himself or someone else.
 But that is in the past - I hope.
+He is now on antipsychotics and they have made the world of difference to us all.